 For the categories, select two categories that are related to the cover.
 These do not need to be exact.
 Since there are hundreds of categories, pick two that will fit.
 You do not need to put that much time into this part.

-On the second page, you will now need to select a free KDP ISBN.
-An ISBN number is given to your book as an identifier.
+Before you move on to print options, on the second page, you need to select a free KDP ISBN.
+Your print ISBN number is given to your book as an identifier.
 If you were a normal book publisher on any other platform, you would have to pay for these but KDP will give it to you for free: